 You can manage a project's settings by selecting Settings from the Actions (“ ”) drop-down menu located to the right of the project name.

-The Project Settings page is thoughtfully grouped into categories that make it easy to find the specific project details you're looking for; some sections (e.g. Approvals) may only appear under certain conditions.
+The Project Settings page is grouped into categories that make it easy to find the specific project details you're looking for.
+Please note that some sections (e.g. Approvals) may only appear under certain conditions.

 How to Change Project Dates

 Adjusting a project's Start and End Date is a typically straightforward process.
 However, there may be some instances where the End Date is grayed out in the Project Settings.

 When this happens, it means that changes to the schedule must be approved by a client with Project Financials permissions (or higher).
 If there are no clients with the appropriate permissions, a Project Administrator on the Provider-side of the project can approve schedule changes.

 You can propose new dates for client approval in the Schedule tab of the Project Admin box found on the right-hand side of a project's Activity feed.
 This way, there's a record of who requested the change and the client who approved it.

 Note: You must have a Client or a Project Administrator on the Provider-side of the project for this functionality to work.